cs100/template-lab-02-git-flow/README.md

 ## Copying Files from the Bash Lab

-Did you think we were done adding issues?
+Did you think we we're done adding issues?
 Nope! ( ͡° ͜ʖ ͡°)

 This lab will be extending the work you did in the Bash and Unit Tests lab.
 Create an issue for initializing the repository with the previous labs files (you should choose a good title and description) and assigning the issue to both partners along with an "enhancement" label.